 Like most things in life, there is a lot more to the story.
-First, understand the chance of you or anyone needing Long-Term Care Services and Supports increase dramatically with age.
-With advances in medical science, people require long-term care at all ages.
-However, once you reach the age of 65 you have a seven in ten chance of needing some type of long-term care service before you pass.
-The question is “when?" and “how long?” (www.longtermcare.acl.gov).
+First, understand your chance of needing long-term care services and supports increases dramatically with age.
+However, with advances in medical science, people require long-term care at all ages.
+Yet, once you reach the age of 65, your risk of needing some type of extended care service increases dramatically.
+The question is, "when?" and "for how long?"

 Reasons People Require Extended Care

-People require long-term care due to illness, accidents or the impact of aging.
+People require long-term care due to illness, accidents, or the impact of aging.
 Caregiving is hard.
 An older spouse is usually not going to be in a good position to be a full-time caregiver.
-Daughters or daughters-in-law have their own careers, family and other responsibility.
+Daughters or daughters-in-law have their own careers, family, and other responsibilities.
 Studies show that caregivers suffer both health and financial issues by adding caregiving to their responsibilities.

-Paid care is expensive and will continue to get more expensive as years go by.
-It drains your savings and impacts the lifestyle of the entire family.
-You can see the average cost of long-term care in your state (home care, adult day care, assisted living, and nursing home) by clicking here: www.ltcnews.com/resources/states
+Paid care is expensive and will continue to get more expensive as the years go by.
+It drains your savings and adversely impacts your income, lifestyle, and legacy.

 Seven Big Reasons to Plan for Long-Term Care

-Here are the 7 reasons why a Long-Term Care plan will ease the burden on your family as well as safeguard your savings:
+Here are the seven reasons why a Long-Term Care Insurance plan will ease the burden on your family and safeguard your savings and income:

 - Choice of care.
-Most Long-Term Care policies pay benefits for all types of care in the setting you and your family desire.
+Most Long-Term Care Insurance policies pay benefits for all types of care in the setting you and your family desire.
 You get to choose how you use your benefits once you qualify for them.
 Most people want to avoid a nursing home.
-While you could choose that, most policies provide benefits for care at home, adult day care, assisted living, memory care as well as a nursing home.
-Your family doesn't have to be concerned about the quality of providers as the decisions of the type of care and the providers are left to you and your family.
+Most policies provide benefits for care at home, adult day care, assisted living, memory care, and a nursing home.
+Your family doesn't have to be concerned about providers' quality as the decisions of the type of care and the providers are left to you and your family.

 - Case Management.
 This is related to number two.
-Many Long-Term Care policies will pay for a nurse case manager or social worker who will help make a recommendation and develop a plan of care.
-This is not managed care as you do not have to do what is recommended but it will eliminate the stress placed on one of your adult children attempting to find caregivers or facilities and making arrangements even if they are not providing the care itself.
+Many Long-Term Care policies will pay for a nurse case manager or social worker who will help make recommendations and develop a care plan.
+This is not managed care as you do not have to do what is recommended, but it will eliminate the stress placed on one of your adult children attempting to find caregivers or facilities and making arrangements even if they are not providing the care itself.

 - Eliminating Stress in Marriage Relationships of Your Adult Children.
 Let's face it, women are much better at dealing with this type of thing then men are.
 They are more natural caregivers and nurturers.
 So, when you require extended care, the responsibility might be falling on a daughter-in-law.
 Often this will directly impact your son's marriage.
 Long-Term Care Insurance provides the resources for quality care in the setting you and your family desire.
 Most plans, as mentioned above, provide some type of care management as well.
 This will reduce stress and help your son's family.

 - Lifestyle Preservation.
 Longevity is a real issue with the advances in medical science.
 This means both you and your spouse might be living when one of you require long-term care.
 If you are paying for care out of your own savings this will impact the lifestyle of the other spouse (unless you have millions and millions of dollars in savings).
-Once the person who requires care passes-away, less money will be available for the retirement needs of the surviving spouse.
+Once the person who requires care passes-away, less money will be available for the surviving spouse's retirement needs.
 A Long-Term Care policy will safeguard savings so lifestyle is not impacted dramatically.

 - Estate Preservation.
-No matter if you have saved $200,000 or $12,000,000 you probably worked hard to achieve it.
-Most people would rather keep the savings in the family.
+No matter if you have saved $200,000 or $12,000,000, you probably worked hard to achieve it.
+Most people would rather keep their savings in the family.
 A Long-Term Care Insurance policy provides the tax-free benefits so you won't have to spend-down assets so your children and grandchildren can enjoy your legacy.
 Partnership Long-Term Care policies provide additional dollar-for-dollar asset protection.
 They are available in most states.
-Even a small policy can safeguard a large amount of your entire estate depending on the size of your estate.
+Even a small policy can safeguard a large amount of your entire estate, depending on your estate's size.

 - Peace-of-mind.
 As people get older they have more anxiety.
 People start to worry about who will take of them or how it will be paid for.
-Once you are older your choices for planning becomes very limited.
-A Long-Term Care policy you put in place prior to retirement will give you that peace-of-mind for the rest of your life knowing this risk is taken care of eliminating much of the worry.
-This anxiety is not limited to just you … many adult children, as they see their parents age, start to wonder how their parent will be cared for, who will provide the care and how it will be paid for.
-While many children may say “sure we will take care of you” they generally don't know what that means until they become older.
+Once you are older, your planning choices become very limited.
+A Long-Term Care policy you put in place before retirement will give you that peace-of-mind for the rest of your life.
+You will know this risk is taken care of, eliminating much of the worry.
+This anxiety is not limited to just you.
+As they see their parents' age, many adult children start to wonder how their parents will be cared for, who will provide the care and how it will be paid for adding anxiety to their lives.
+While many children may say, "sure, we will take care of you," they generally don't know what that means until they become older.
 A Long-Term Care Insurance policy reduces this anxiety for everyone.

 Fact: Long-Term Care Insurance is Affordable for Most People

 Most people today are in their 50s when they obtain coverage, however people in their 40s and 60s can do so as well affordably depending on health.
-It is your health that gives you the opportunity to obtain coverage.
-This is called “underwriting”.
-Each company has their own requirements.
+It is your health that allows you the ability to obtain coverage.
+Every insurance company has their own underwriting criteria.

 Long-Term Care Insurance Specialist Will Help You Plan

-The American Association for Long-Term Care Insurance (AALTCI), a national consumer education and advocacy group, suggests using a Long-Term Care Specialist instead of a general insurance agent or financial advisor.
+The American Association for Long-Term Care Insurance (AALTCI), a national consumer education and advocacy group, suggests using a Long-Term Care Insurance specialist instead of a general insurance agent or financial advisor.

 Premiums are also intended to remain level.
-This means the premium does not go up each year or every few years unless you have a plan which allows you to purchase additional coverage in the future.
+This means the premium does not go up each year or every few years unless you have a plan that allows you to purchase additional coverage.
 In that case, you are self-increasing your premium.

 This does not mean a premium can never go up.
 You may have read stories about premium increases on older "legacy" policies.
-These were all priced prior to the interest rate crash.
-Today's policies fall under new regulations for rate stability and are priced for the low-interest-rate environment.
+These were all priced before the interest rate crash.
+Today's policies are also priced for the low-interest-rate environment.
 These new plans also have much more conservative and scientific underwriting than those much older plans did.
-The Society of Actuaries says the chance for increases on these new plans is very minimal.
+Experts say the chance for increases with these new plans is very minimal.

 The only way for an increase is for the insurance company to ask your state's Department of Insurance by showing a substantial need and it must impact a full class of people, not just you.

-Since several type of policies are available the question is which one is best for you and your family.
-A qualified Long-Term Care Insurance specialist can review your options and help you make the best decision..
+There are several types of solutions for long-term care.
+A qualified Long-Term Care Insurance specialist can review your options and help you make the best decision.

-The bottom line is simple: Long-Term Care Insurance is a key part of your pre-retirement plan to safeguard your savings and reduce the burden placed on your loved ones.
-Plus, you will have access to your choice of quality care in the setting you desire.
-Easy, affordable and rate stable.
+The bottom line is simple: Long-Term Care Insurance is a vital part of your pre-retirement plan to safeguard your savings and reduce the burden placed on your loved ones.
+Be sure to start planning now when you are younger and enjoy reasonably good health.